A Survey on Foundation Models for Personalized Federated Intelligence: Introduction

-Overall, the key contributions of this paper are as follows: \begin{itemize} \item[$\bullet$] With the goal of advancing an API era that complements the development of AGI, this survey aims to shift focus towards the personalization aspect by exploring PFI, which, in contrast to prior work that has mainly concentrated on the role of FMs in enhancing the generalization capabilities of FL models, emphasizes the importance of end-user personalization. \item[$\bullet$] To provide a clear understanding of both FL and FMs, we revisit the key enabling technologies and the taxonomy of FL, and propose a new taxonomy for foundation models, highlighting their synergies and identifying key gaps that motivate the integration of personalization into federated foundation model frameworks. \item[$\bullet$] To lay the groundwork for practical PFI deployment, we outline key technical directions for building PFI systems, including retrieval-augmented generation, efficient adaptation strategies, and mechanisms to ensure trustworthiness under real-world constraints such as privacy, security, and limited resources. \item[$\bullet$] Looking ahead, we outline a forward-looking research agenda encompassing Meta-PFI, quantum-enabled PFI, and sustainable intelligence, aiming to inspire future exploration towards next-generation AI systems that are user-centric and well-suited for decentralized, privacy-sensitive environments. \end{itemize}
+This survey represents the first comprehensive exploration envisioning an era where API complements the widely discussed AGI.
+In contrast to prior surveys that primarily focus on specific aspects of FL and FMs, our work introduces a new paradigm, PFI, which emphasizes user-specific personalization and provides broader coverage of the topic.
+Table~\ref{tab_tease_example} compares our survey with several existing studies.
+While prior studies have provided valuable insights into dimensions such as efficiency, trustworthiness, or FM taxonomy, most of them examine these aspects in isolation rather than within an integrated conceptual framework.
+For example, the work in~\cite{fan2025ten} summarize the ten major challenges of federated foundation models and provide grounded analyses of their objectives and potential solutions; however, they remain centered on the FM-centric perspective.
+In contrast, our survey takes a PFI-centric view, treating personalization as the core objective and structuring the design space along the entire PFI pipeline: efficient edge-side personalization, trustworthy adaptation, and adaptive refinement, thereby enabling continuous alignment with dynamic user-centric contexts.
+A more detailed comparison with existing works is provided in Appendix A. We hope this roadmap paves the way towards the realization of truly personalized and privacy-preserving intelligence.
+Overall, the key contributions of this survey are as follows: \begin{itemize} \item[$\bullet$] With the goal of advancing an API era that complements the development of AGI, this survey aims to shift focus towards the personalization aspect by exploring PFI, which, in contrast to prior work that has mainly concentrated on the role of FMs in enhancing the generalization capabilities of FL models, emphasizes the importance of end-user personalization. \item[$\bullet$] To provide a clear understanding of both FL and FMs, we revisit the key enabling technologies and the taxonomy of FL and FMs, highlighting their synergies and identifying key gaps that motivate the integration of personalization into FFMs. \item[$\bullet$] To lay the foundation for practical PFI deployment, we highlight several key technical directions, including efficient adaptation strategies for edge environments; mechanisms to ensure trustworthiness under real-world constraints such as privacy, security, and resource limitations; and adaptive design leveraging retrieval-augmented generation techniques. \item[$\bullet$] Looking ahead, we outline a forward-looking research agenda encompassing Meta-PFI, quantum-enabled learning, and sustainable intelligence, aiming to inspire future exploration towards next-generation personalized FMs that are user-centric and well-suited for decentralized, privacy-sensitive environments. \end{itemize}